10636 98 St NW, Edmonton

 The interior is relatively small, seating maybe 18 people.
 The vibe in there is very hip and cool, with the artwork on the back, and the music that is playing.
 It’s definitely not your typical Asian hole in the wall restaurant.

 First off we got their Chicken BBQ skewer and their Kanto Fried chicken.
 This is marinated, grilled & glazed skewers of chicken.
 At each table, they have a spray bottle of Suka (spicy Filipino Vinegar), that has garlic, chilies, and basically goes on everything.
-The chicken was cooked perfect and super tender.
+The chicken was cooked perfectly and super tender.
 The Kanto Fried chicken was also very good.
 Super crispy and delicious.
 One thing though is that we got all wings, and the menu says it comes with some thigh pieces too so we were a bit disappointed by that.

 Next up, the baos.